 The coordinator Alison Logan then trotted out the usual RC Church apologia for apartheid education - that religious bigotry is handed down from parents, that Catholic education exists elsewhere and it doesn't cause problems and sectarianism predates apartheid schooling in Scotland.

 The whelping about Scotland being the only place where there is a problem is an old favourite - but it doesn't stand up to examination - opposition to the state-funding of religious apartheid in schools is widespread in, for instance, the USA, France, Spain and Italy.

-It should be noted that whilst there is a 'right' for children to be given an apartheid education there is no similar 'right' to be given a non-sectarian education.
-Strange too that pupils expelled for the apartheid system, and therefore presumably the ones most in need of it¹s special kind of care, are almost without exception dumped into the non-denominational system.
+It should be noted that whilst there is a "right" for children to be given an apartheid education there is no similar "right" to be given a non-sectarian education.
+Strange too that pupils expelled for the apartheid system, and therefore presumably the ones most in need of it's special kind of care, are almost without exception dumped into the non-denominational system.

 A couple of points.

-2/ Tax - why do apologists for apartheid schooling always bring this up?
+2/ Tax and National Insurance - why do apologists for apartheid schooling always bring this up?
 No-one opposed to apartheid says Catholics don't pay tax.
 There is no link between paying taxes and inventing the "right" to brainwash your child.

 Indeed, terror could drive men to cross oceans or, in other cases, be silent.
-Crow remained unaware of Moriarty¹s next move simply because a number of men - some in Her Majesty¹s service - were prepared to remain blind, deaf and dumb; some because of money, but most out of terror.
-From 'Moriarty' by John Gardner.
+Crow remained unaware of Moriarty's next move simply because a number of men - some in Her Majesty's service - were prepared to remain blind, deaf and dumb; some because of money, but most out of terror.

 From "Moriarty" by John Gardner.